A Case of Smart Devices That Compromise Home Cybersecurity

 Giampaolo Bella

-Associate Professor (with Italian MIUR habilitation as Full Professor) at Università degli Studi di Catania
+Professor at Università degli Studi di Catania

 CVE